cheredia19/footy-euros-history/README.md

 Spain cemented the domination of European (and world) football in Euro 2012, held in Poland and Ukraine.
 That time, under Vicente Del Bosque, crushed Cesare Prandelli's Italy by 4-0 in Kiev, earning their third continental title and second in a row.

-The number of teams were expanded to 24 in the UEFA Euro 2016.
+**The number of teams were expanded to 24 in the UEFA Euro 2016**.
 As a consequence, a Round of 16 stage was played in the tournament for the first time.
 For context, 24 teams disputed the Football World Cup from 1982 to 1994.
+51 games were played.
 Portugal defeated the hosts France by 1-0 with a goal in aggregated extra time to reach their first and only European championship.

+Euro 2020 was a special tournament for many reasons: it developed in the middle of a pandemic, had multiple venues in 11 European countries, and was held in the summer of 2021 due to the restrictions related to COVID-19.
+Italy reached its second championship by defeating England in Wembley in a tense penalty shootout.

+Below is a summary of the seventeen European competitions to date.

-### Summary of all European Championships
+### All the European Championships
 <FlatUiTable
   data={{
     url: 'euros_summary.csv'